huggingface/transformers/docs/source/en/llm_tutorial.md

 ## Further resources

-While the core principles of autoregressive generation are straightforward, taking the most out of your generative model can be a challenging endeavour, as there are many moving parts.
+While the core principles of autoregressive generation are straightforward, taking the most out of your LLM can be a challenging endeavour, as there are many moving parts.
 This section is here to serve as a reference for next steps.

 <!-- TODO: complete with new guides -->
 ### Advanced generate usage